Mbit/s median transmission capacity for fixed private broadband subscriptions

 Division for Business Dynamics Statistics

 Quarterly.
 Data by the end of the quarter is published within the end of the following quarter.

 Files with controlled and edited raw data are stored and can be made available for scientific use.
 Production data on municipality level is stored in the StatBank and is available for all users.

 The purpose of the Internet survey is to produce detailed regional information about the quality of the infrastructure that establishes access to the Internet for businesses and private persons.
 The statistics were published for the first time for the first quarter 2002.
-The Ministry of Trade and Industry has assisted the development of the Internet survey financially.
+The Ministry of Local Government and Modernisation has assisted the development of the Internet survey financially.

-The Ministry of Transport, the Norwegian Industrial and Regional Development Fund, business associations, research institutes and media also use the statistics.
+The Ministry of Local Government and Modernisation, the Ministry of Transport, Innovation Norway, business associations, research institutes and media also use the statistics.

 No external users have access to the statistics and analyses before they are published and accessible simultaneously for all users on ssb.no at 8 am.
 Prior to this, a minimum of three months' advance notice is given in the Statistics Release Calendar.

 Statistics Norway produces statistics about ICT usage among persons and enterprises based on the sample surveys "ICT in the households" and "Use of ICT in enterprises".
 Even though the numbers are not directly comparable, statistics produced by the Internet survey are supplementing the two other surveys.
 In both surveys broadband is defined differently than in the Internet survey.

 The Norwegian regulatory autority are using the same definition of broadband.
 Their eKom statistics should return the same total figures for the two markets devided by technology.
 Their statistisc do not include information about subscriptions by speed or geografic area but have information about mobile broadband connections.